Platform Overview

 Cons

-- Company ownership not disclosed on site
+- I found no owner disclosed on the site

 Magic City 777 Safety Summary + Fairness Overview